stat133-sp19/hw-stat133-xihuanzhang/workout01/README.md

-This is a workout homework.
+This is a workout homework which contains code, data, images and a report.